 Subscribe to Community News RSS feed

-The American Red Cross, Pacific NW Region has announced six blood drives for the Grays Harbor area in January.
+The American Red Cross, Pacific NW Region has announced five blood drives in July on the Twin Harbors.

 Grays Harbor College’s annual GED/High School Completion graduation ceremony is planned for Wednesday, June 25.
 The event begins at 7 p.m. at the Bishop Center, although GED recipients will meet at 6:30 p.m. for a group photo.
 The ceremony honors GED recipients, as well as high school diploma recipients through the High School Completion and High School +21 programs.

 Here are some recommendations from The Daily World for activities worth leaving the house.

 The Ocosta and Lake Quinault school districts have announced sponsorship of the Simplified Summer Food Program for Children.
 Meals will be made available at no charge to attending children 18 years of age and younger.